informalsystems/vdd/blockchain/blockchain.md

 *t'*, such that *|chain_p(t)| < |chain_p(t')|*.

+*Remark:* In the temporal properties above we use the *correct* predicate, in a way that suggests that all full nodes participate in Tendermint since the genesis block.
+However, there are Tendermint protocols (state sync, fast sync) that allow nodes to join the system later.
+We will have to define later what it means for these nodes to satisfy [TMBC-VC_AGR] and [TMBC-VC_VAL] and [TMBC-VC-PROG].
+For instance, they may not need to have the complete prefix of *chain* but start at some height.

 > How is the problem statement linked to the "Sequential Problem statement".
 Simulation, implementation, etc. relations

 ### Solving the sequential specification

-TODO: How does the distributed specification map to the sequential one?
-The argument should arrive at:
+**TODO:** How does the distributed specification map to the sequential one?
+For instance, at each time the longest prefix of *chain_p* for some *p* defines *chain* in the sequential specification.

 #### **[TMBC-CorrFull]**:
 Every correct Tendermint full node locally stores a prefix of the current list of headers from [**[TMBC-SEQ]**](TMBC-SEQ-link).

+**For the remainder, we refer to the [arXiv paper](arXiv) for now.**

 ## Definitions